Clinical trial explores whether the cholesterol-lowering drug Simvastatin may slow or stop Parkinson’s progression

 Chataway J, Schuerer N, Alsanousi A, Chan D, MacManus D, Hunter K, Anderson V, Bangham CR, Clegg S, Nielsen C, Fox NC, Wilkie D, Nicholas JM, Calder VL, Greenwood J, Frost C, & Nicholas R (2014) Effect of high-dose simvastatin on brain atrophy and disability in secondary progressive multiple sclerosis (MS-STAT): a randomised, placebo-controlled, phase 2 trial.
 Lancet, 383, 2213-2221.

-Original article: Carroll CB, Wyse RKH.
-November 1, 2017.
-Simvastatin as a Potential Disease-Modifying Therapy for Patients with Parkinson’s Disease: Rationale for Clinical Trial, and Current Progress.
+- Carroll CB, Wyse RKH (2017) Simvastatin as a Potential Disease-Modifying Therapy for Patients with Parkinson’s Disease: Rationale for Clinical Trial, and Current Progress.
+J Parkinson’s Disease, 7, 545-568.